hyperledger-solang/solang/docs/installing.rst

 Building LLVM from source
 ___________________________

-If your distribution does not have the correct llvm library versions, then you have to build your own.
-Building your own llvm libraries does not interfere with any llvm libraries installed by your distribution.

-The llvm project is a large code base so it will take some time to build.

-If you are planning to do development on Solang itself, then building llvm libraries can be helpful, see `Debugging issues with LLVM`.

 The llvm project itself has a guide to `installing from source <http://www.llvm.org/docs/CMake.html>`_ which you may need to consult.
-First if all clone the llvm repository:
+First if all clone our llvm repository:

 .. code-block:: bash